How to make your own tea blends

-Tips and recipes to make homemade tea blends with simple ingredients
+Tips and recipes to make homemade tea blends at home using simple ingredients

-In this article, you will learn proven tricks to make your own tea blends at home.
+In this article, you will learn some proven tricks to make your own tea blends at home.

-And in case you want some examples, you’ll find some recipes to get you started as well.
+And in case you want some real examples, I’ll also show you some tea blend recipes to get you started.

 Reasons to make own tea blends

-Are you tempted when you see suggesting names for tea blends on a store, such as “Summer Rain in the Sunset” or “Creamy Super Happy Hug”? (sorry, I just made up the names and I am not good at it, but I think you get the point).
+Are you tempted when you see those suggesting names for tea blends on a store, such as “Summer Rain in the Sunset” or “Sweet Hug”?
+(I just made up the names and I am not so good at it, but I think you get the point).

 Well, I can’t help myself from wanting to try all these tea blends.